19 Things You Should Never Do To Your Lawn

-If you came back from a vacation and the neighbor kid neglected to mow your yard, don’t try and mow it all in one day.
+If you came back from a vacation and the neighbor kid neglected to mow the grass, don’t try and mow it all in one day.
 Cut off some of the length, then wait a couple of days and mow again.
 This will cause less stress on the grass.
 You may need three passes depending on how long the grass grew.

 Reseeding is a job you can do in a weekend if you have an average-size lawn.
 You’ll have to wrestle home a couple of engine-powered rental machines.
 Once your reseeding work is done, be prepared to keep the soil damp with daily watering for the first month or so.

 Don’t Cut Grass Too Short

 There is an optimal height to cut grass for every grass type, and you are better off cutting it on the high side of that height.
 There are a few reasons.
 Each grass blade is a food factory of the plant.
 Short blades can’t generate as much food as long blades.
 Long blades also shade and cool the soil.
 That means weed seeds are less likely to sprout, and you won’t have to water as often because water won’t evaporate as fast.
 Not sure what type of grass you have?
 Take a sample to a garden center for identification.

 Don’t Mow in the Same Direction Every Time